Parchive/par2cmdline/README.md

     par2 create test.mpg.par2 test.mpg

-If *test.mpg* is an 800 MB file, then this will create a total of 8 PAR2 files with the following filenames (taking roughly 6 minutes on a PC with a 1500MHz CPU):
+If *test.mpg* is an 800 MB file, then this will create a total of 8 PAR2 files with the following filenames (taking roughly 6 minutes on a PC with a 1500 MHz CPU):

     test.mpg.par2          - This is an index file for verification only test.mpg.vol00+01.par2 - Recovery file with 1 recovery block